 Sadie The Shelter Dog

-October is National Adopt A Shelter Dog Month, which raises awareness for the animals who are in need of love and awaiting a forever home, in shelters and rescues all over the world.
+All throughout the year, there are plenty of holidays that allow us to celebrate our furry friends and help raise awareness for the animals who are in need of love and awaiting a forever home, in shelters and rescues all over the world.
+I never miss a single one.
 I don't think I've ever fully told the story of how my little one, Sadie, came into my life, so I'm taking this day to share how rescuing her impacted my life.

 It's one of those things that you know is meant to be, the way it worked out.
 I was a little over one year into my career post-graduation, still living at home with my parents, and experiencing major puppy fever.
 At the time, I was working at a pet-friendly company, and a handful of my co-workers had just gotten puppies.
 The truth is, I wasn't really sure I was ready for a pup of my own.